datamilk-app/datamilk_ab_testing/README.md

 ## How to Install

-Install the script on the HEAD for lowest possible latency.
+Install the src/ab_test_datamilk.js (see topic regarding optional minification below) script on the HEAD for lowest possible latency.
 In addition, make sure your Google Analytics is started as soon as possible so that events are not missed.

 ## Minification